forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 Subjects officially in negotiation:
 * A neutral status for the Ukraine combined with (legally binding) security guarantees (the guarantees from the Budapest memorandum have not been enough [clear]).
 * Autonomy (of varying degrees) for Donbas
+* Increasing the Security by Limiting Military:
+  * Reducing the number of offensive weapons such as rockets (including hypersonic rockets), airplanes (especially stealth airplanes and long-range bombers) and (combat)drones.
+  * Limit the number of troupes in exercises.
+  * Limit tests and exercises involving offensive weapons.

 Subjects where the negotiation positions seem fare apart or which are not officially in negotiation:
 * redesign of European security architecture (e.g. OSZE)
-* status of Crimea - possibly by (local) referendum
+* status of Crimea - possibly by (local) referendum.

-* lessening sanctions on deal
+* lessening/lifting sanctions on a peace treaty.

 Considerations for European and the World security:
 * redesign of country groups to allow non exclusive membership (i.e. a country between two organizations can be member on both.
 Allow fluid borders i.e. part membership)